zooboole/myweb/readme.md

+There are two purposes for this project.
+One came from talking to SME's where really they just want something light with the basiscs of static pages, contact form & functionality of being able to submit a blog into a GUI using the live web on remote server.
+Also if they need help or add code, they want it to be fairly easy for someone with a little of PHP knowledge to be able to do this.One thing about fatfree is its easy to use your own PHP classes & native PHP

-From my experience there are two ways to learn code; for instance with f3 download the zip ,read documentation & get on with it.
+Also from my experience there are two ways to learn code; for instance with f3 download the zip ,read documentation & get on with it.
 Another way is to download a roughly working web , or to put it another way somebody's use of the developers download  & to take a watch makers analogy -take it apart & see how it ticks.